agda/agda/doc/user-manual/language/coinduction.lagda.rst

 As opposed to inductive record types, we have to introduce the keyword ``coinductive`` before defining the fields that constitute the record.

-It is interesting to note that is not neccessary to give an explicit constructor to the record type ``Stream A``.
+It is interesting to note that is not necessary to give an explicit constructor to the record type ``Stream A``.

 ..